genedelisa/SwiftMIDI/README.md

 An example using Core MIDI with Swift 3.
-Updated for beta 6.

-There are still many changes between beta versions.
-I'm sure it will be that way until general release.
+There are also two hacky Playgrounds.
+One works.
+The other one tries to create an input port and fails. (makes sense actually)

+Meta text events are a mess with that tuple nonsense.
+That will be another blog post.

 I'm using the [Fluid R3 GM Sounfont](https://musescore.org/en/handbook/soundfont) in this example.
 Use whatever Soundfont you like.
 (GeneralUser GS 1.442 has many problems)